repository-service-tuf/repository-service-tuf-cli/docs/source/guide/index.rst

     │ *  --name           -n  TEXT  The repository name. [required]                                                                                                               │
     │ *  --root           -r  TEXT  The metadata URL to the initial trusted root or a local file. [required]                                                                      │
     │ *  --metadata-url   -m  TEXT  TUF Metadata repository URL. [required]                                                                                                     │
-    │ *  --artifacts-url  -a  TEXT  An artifacts base URL to fetch from. [required]                                                                                             │
+    │ *  --artifacts-url  -a  TEXT  The artifacts base URL to fetch from. [required]                                                                                             │
     │    --hash-prefix    -p        Whether to add a hash prefix to artifact names.                                                                                             │
     │    --help           -h        Show this message and exit.                                                                                                                 │
     ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯